WandThe Magic Wand and Other Operators

 Proof using. introv M. applys himpl_trans M. applys hforall_specialize.
 Qed.

-Universal quantifers that appear in the precondition of a triple may be specialized in a similar fashion as universal quantifiers appearing on the left-hand side of an entailment.
+Universal quantifers that appear in the precondition of a triple may be specialized like universal quantifiers appearing on the left-hand side of an entailment.

 Lemma triple_hforall : A (v:A) t (J:Ahprop) Q,